gradio-app/gradio/testing-guidelines/ci.md

 The CI for Gradio uses GitHub Actions and almost all of the configuration to run the CI exists within the repo.

-The one two cardinal rules that we have for CI are that:
+The two cardinal rules that we have for CI are that:

 - CI should run on _all_ pull requests, whether those PRs are made from forks or from a branch within the repo.
 - These runs must be secure and _never_ leak any secrets, even if the run needs to have access to secrets in order to run successfully.

-More information onm how we achieve this can be found in the [architecture section of this document](#architecture).
+More information on how we achieve this can be found in the [architecture section of this document](#architecture).

 ## High-level overview

-Broadly speaking, CI is plit into three main parts.
+Broadly speaking, CI is split into three main parts.

 - Quality
 - Deployments